 And where is whisky today?
 In Ireland, from the hundreds of distilleries once licensed, there are now just four.
 There are some stirrings of revival, suggestions that a handful of smaller boutique distilleries may soon open up.
 But there is a lot of work to be done.

 Over in the States, meanwhile, there are no such problems.
-A small core of larger distilleries has now been joined by a growing number of micro distilleries, and the longstanding success of bourbon has now been joined by the revival of rye whisky, while American blends also continue to sell well.
+A growing number of micro-distilleries has now joined a small core of larger distilleries, and the longstanding success of bourbon has now been joined by the revival of rye whisky, while American blends also continue to sell well.
 Across the world, too, whisky distilleries have opened up over recent decades.
-Japanese whisky is long established, but perhaps less well known are the distilleries in Sweden, Wales, England, Germany, Australia, India and Brazil.
+While Japanese whisky well-known, there are also distilleries in Sweden, Wales, England, Germany, Australia, India and Brazil.
 These days everybody wants to distil a dram.

 But if there is one winner in the world whisky boom, it must surely be Scotch.
-Scotch, perhaps more than any other drink, has become the global symbol for refinement, arguably trumping even champagne in the status symbol stakes.
+Scotch has become a global symbol for refinement.
+It even arguably trumps champagne in the status symbol stakes.
 Even James Bond reaches for a 50-year-old bottle of Macallan in Skyfall.

 Between 2010 and 2011, exports of Scotch whisky totalled an astonishing £4.23 billion.
 It was the seventh year-on-year increase for the industry, and a 62% increase in exports over four years.
 In 2011 there were even reports that a surge in demand among a new, image-conscious, affluent middle class in the far east could lead to a global shortage.
 Meanwhile, the Scotch Whisky Association, the body which promotes the Scotch industry, has claimed that the industry earns £125 a second for the UK economy.